brickviking/brickviking/README.md

 Liabilities:
 * Built on Electron.
 This used to be an advantage, now it's not seen as one any more as other platforms have overtaken Electron for speed.
 * No longer supported by Microsoft.
-However, [Pulsar](https://github.com/pulsar-edit/pulsar) and others forked the project to continue.
+However, [Pulsar](https://github.com/pulsar-edit/pulsar) and others have forked the project to continue its legacy.
 * Support for the original Atom editor from subsequent forkers.
 There is none, in essence.
 There is no guarantee of fixes.

 <!--